cloudfoundry/docs-bosh/content/tips.md

 => 3
 ```

+!!! note
-<p class="note">Note: It's not recommended to modify the Director database via this or other manual methods.
-Please let us know via GitHub issue if you need a certain feature in the BOSH CLI to do some operation.</p>
+    It's not recommended to modify the Director database via this or other manual methods.
+Please let us know via GitHub issue if you need a certain feature in the BOSH CLI to do some operation.

 ---
 ## Task X cancelled {: #canceled-task }